Current as of September 22, 2021

 - Have the person with symptoms call 1-877-644-4545 (Info-Santé) for instructions.

 - Have the person with symptoms call McGill Security (514-398-3000) to report.

 In case of an emergency

-- Don a mask or face covering if possible as maintaining the 2-metre distance in stairwells may be difficult.
+- Don a mask or face covering if possible as maintaining distancing in stairwells may be difficult.

-- Once you exit the building, make sure that you stand at least 2 metres away from others
+- Once you exit the building, make sure that you stand at least one metre away from others

 In the case of other emergencies, Security Services remains available 24/7.